marciscar/spaceship-titanic/README.md

 ## Project Structure

 spaceship-titanic/
-├── Data/ # Contains raw data files (not tracked by Git) ├── Notebooks/ # Jupyter notebook
+├── Data/ # Contains raw data files (not tracked by Git)
+├── Notebooks/
+│   └── spaceship_titanic.ipynb # Jupyter notebook
-├── .gitignore # Files and folders excluded from version control ├── README.md # You are reading it
+├── .gitignore # Files and folders excluded from version control

---
+├── README.md # You are reading it

 ## Project Goals